 Canadian Centre on Substance Use and Addiction

 Cannabis is the second most commonly used substance in Canada, after alcohol.
-On October 17, 2018, Canada became the second country in the world to legalize and regulate the sale and use of cannabis and cannabis products.
-Understanding the impacts of cannabis is essential to minimize the risks and harms and to maximize the benefits of its use.
-For that reason, CCSA conducts research, brings together knowledge and provides targeted materials to support evidence-based decisions and actions for cannabis policy and practice.
+In October 2018, Canada became the second country in the world to legalize and regulate the sale and use of cannabis and cannabis products.
+Understanding the impacts of cannabis is essential to minimize the risks and harms and maximize its benefits.
+For that reason, CCSA conducts research, brings together knowledge and provides targeted materials to help support evidence-based decisions and actions for cannabis policy and practice.

 What Is Cannabis?

-Cannabis is a plant, known for its psychoactive properties.
-A variety of cannabis products — herbal material, cannabis oil, concentrated extracts, edibles, tinctures and creams — are produced and used for their physical and cognitive effects.
-People consume these products for medical and non-medical purposes.
-People usually smoke cannabis, but they can also consume it in other ways such as vaporization (“vaping”) and in edibles.
+Cannabis is a plant that is known for its psychoactive properties.
+There are a variety of cannabis products, including herbal materials, cannabis oils, concentrated extracts, edibles, tinctures and creams.
+These products are used for their physical and cognitive effects and for medical and nonmedical purposes.
+People usually smoke cannabis, but they can also consume it in other ways, such as vaporization (“vaping”) and in edibles.

-Cannabis flowers secrete over 100 different chemical compounds known as cannabinoids.
+Cannabis flowers secrete more than 100 different chemical compounds known as cannabinoids.
 When consumed, these compounds bind to cell receptors and change the way these cells communicate with one another.
-Two of the best known cannabinoids are:
+Two of the best-known cannabinoids are THC and CBD:

-• THC (delta-9-tetrahydrocannabinol), which is the primary psychoactive component of cannabis and is responsible for the “high” that individuals experience.
-It has both therapeutic and harmful effects.
+• THC (delta-9-tetrahydrocannabinol) is the primary psychoactive component of cannabis and is responsible for the “high” that individuals experience.

-• CBD (cannabidiol), which is the second-most common cannabinoid in cannabis.
-It is not psychoactive and is being studied for use in medical applications, such as relieving pain, anxiety and other chronic conditions.
+• CBD (cannabidiol) does not produce a “high,” but it can cause drowsiness.
+It is being studied for use in medical applications, such as relieving pain, nausea and symptoms of other chronic conditions.

 Our Experts